MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 ### Preview features

 As this is a stable release, preview features have been removed from this version of WinUI 3.
-You can still access these features by using the current [preview version of WinUI 3](release-notes/winui3-project-reunion-0.5-preview.md).
+You can still access these features by using the current [preview version of WinUI 3](release-notes/release-notes-08-preview.md).
 Please note the following key features are still in preview, and work to stabilize them is ongoing:

 - UWP support
   - This means you cannot build or run a UWP app using the WinUI 3 - Project Reunion 0.5 VSIX.
-You'll need to use the [WinUI 3 - Project Reunion 0.5 Preview VSIX](https://aka.ms/projectreunion/previewdownload), and follow the rest of the instructions for setting up your development environment in [Get started with Project Reunion](../../project-reunion/get-started-with-project-reunion.md).
-See  [Windows UI Library 3 - Project Reunion 0.5 Preview (March 2021) release notes](release-notes/winui3-project-reunion-0.5-preview.md) for more information.
+You'll need to use the [WinUI 3 - Project Reunion Preview VSIX](https://aka.ms/projectreunion/previewdownload), and follow the rest of the instructions for setting up your development environment in [Get started with Project Reunion](../../project-reunion/get-started-with-project-reunion.md).
+See  [Overview and release notes: Windows UI Library 3 - Project Reunion 0.8 Preview](release-notes/release-notes-08-preview.md) for more information.

 - Multi-window support in desktop apps